megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

     1. Create a class (e.g. MyCustomApi) which extends the ApplicationApiGroup abstract class (you could create multiple classes, for example to group functions by functionality).

-    2. In a class where all dependencies are declared (e.g. SimpleAppModule in our Simple App example ) we need to create the following variable: List<ApplicationApiGroup> customApiGroups = new ArrayList<>();
+    2. In a class where all dependencies are declared (e.g. SimpleAppModule in our Simple App example ) we need to create the following variable: ``List<ApplicationApiGroup> customApiGroups = new ArrayList<>();``

-    3. Create a new instance of the class MyCustomApi, and then add it to customApiGroups
+    3. Create a new instance of the class MyCustomApi, and then add it to *customApiGroups*

-At this point MyCustomApi will be included in the API route, but we still need to declare the HTTP address.
+At this point, MyCustomApi will be included in the API route, but we still need to declare the HTTP address.
 To do that:

   1. Override the basepath() method -